GDATASoftwareAG/vaas/typescript/Readme.md

 _Verdict-as-a-Service_ (VaaS) is a service that provides a platform for scanning files for malware and other threats.
 It allows easy integration in your application.
 With a few lines of code, you can start scanning files for malware.

-    ATTENTION: This library is currently under heavy construction!

 ## What does the SDK do?

 It gives you as a developer a functions to talk to G DATA VaaS.
-It wraps away the complexity of the API into 4 basic functions.
+It wraps away the complexity of the API into 5 basic functions.

 ### forSha256